cantierecreativo/middleman-template/README.md

 - [middleman-search_engine_sitemap]: An extension to manage sitemap.
 - [Sass]: CSS pre-processor.
 - [Slim]: Templating engine to reduce the syntax to the essential parts.
+- [lazyload]: Delay loading of images until user scrolls to them
+- [AOS]: Animate On Scroll Library
+- [animeJS]: Anime.js is a lightweight JavaScript animation library with a simple, yet powerful API
+- [fancybox]: JavaScript lightbox library for presenting various types of media

 [middleman-dato]: https://github.com/datocms/middleman-dato
 [middleman-svg]: https://github.com/cantierecreativo/middleman-svg